wireapp/wire-server-deploy/terraform/modules/aws-gundeck-push-notifications/README.md

 Terraform module: Gundeck Push Notifications
 ============================================

+State: __experimental__

 This module enables Push Notifications for iOS and Android devices.
 It is used by Gundeck when running in an AWS cloud.

+AWS resources: SQS, SNS

+#### Important note

+This module causes Terraform to store sensitive data in the `.tfstate` file.
+Hence, encrypting the state should be mandatory.

 #### How to use the module